-Content: The RMP will contain protocols for water quality measurements including the frequency and location of measurements in the reservoir, the source water, and the reservoir discharge for certain water quality constituents.
+Content: The RMP will contain protocols for water quality monitoring, as part of a water quality monitoring program, including the frequency and location of measurements in the reservoir, the source water, and the reservoir discharge for certain water quality constituents.
 Water quality metrics, standards, testing, and protocols will follow information and guidance available from the Central Valley Regional Water Quality Control Board (Central Valley RWQCB).
-The RMP will include measures to address emerging water quality concerns, such as protocols for invasive aquatic weed control, potential adjustments to inflow and release volumes, minimum reservoir storage levels, and inlet/outlet (I/O) port selection.
+The water quality monitoring program will focus on those water quality constituents that are likely to be affected by Project construction or operation (i.e., effects associated with the initial filling of Sites Reservoir and long-term management of water quality management after the reservoir is established).
+In addition to monitoring related to harmful algal blooms (HABs), methylmercury, metals, vertical water temperature profiling, and characterization of the Salt Pond, water quality parameters including dissolved oxygen, pH, nutrients, chlorophyll-a, and water clarity will be measured routinely to help fully characterize and track water quality in Sites Reservoir over time.
+The RMP will also include measures to address emerging water quality concerns, such as protocols for invasive aquatic weed control, potential adjustments to inflow and release volumes, minimum reservoir storage levels, and inlet/outlet (I/O) port selection.
 The final RMP will be prepared after meetings and consultation with regulatory agencies and other stakeholders.
-The Authority has already developed testing and monitoring protocols for several water quality constituents, which are described in Sections
+The Authority has already developed testing and monitoring protocols for several water quality constituents, which are described in Sections 2D.3.1 through 2D.3.6 and incorporated into the impact analysis for Chapter 6, Surface Water Quality.
+In addition, mitigation measures in Chapter 6 also incorporate some of the information described below.